trifectatechfoundation/teach-rs/content/mods/E-rust-for-systems/topics/ffi/exercises/qoi-bindgen/description.md

 #![deny(clippy::undocumented_unsafe_blocks)]
 ```

+### #[modmod:exercise_ref] Bonus: Idiomatic interface

+The current project is quite bare, you could improve that.

+#### Structure

+Currently, all your logic lives in `main.rs` where it cannot be used as a library.
+Move your types and functions over to `lib.rs` and only expose the necessary functionality to the user.
+Run `cargo doc --open` to inspect what a user would see.

+#### Error handling

+Currently, we use panicking to handle errors.
+This is problematic since it does not offer the user to handle those errors.
+Change `read_qoi_image()` to return a `Result` instead.
+And change possible error cases to return an `Err()` instead of panicking.
+Also consider which cases cannot possibly happen because of the guarantees you can make, and use `expect()` to panic in that case.

 ### Conclusion
 In this exercise we saw how we can generate bindings to a C library with bindgen.
 The generated bindings are a bit difficult to work with, as they are unsafe and rely on C types.
 We've discussed how we can create nice wrappers around the generated bindings to deal with all these C types and to make them safer to work with.